Include These Personal Details In A Resume (Learn How And Why)

 Make sure your email address sounds professional and that the reader can easily associate it with you.
 Avoid pseudonyms and monikers that do not sound like your real name.
 It is okay to have a few digits or characters added to your name if your full name was not available, but avoid anything similar to the examples below:

 If you have a personal website that showcases your portfolio, skills and personality, you can consider adding it to your resume.
 If you are applying for a design, photography or writing job, you may want to display your work through an interactive website that is a testament to your skills.
 Similarly, marketers or web developers can consider adding their personal websites to showcase their work.

 Since India is a multilingual nation with several languages and dialects in use, it is important to mention the languages that you can speak fluently, including any foreign language.
 Although English and Hindi are the most commonly-used languages in the workplace, particularly in North and Central parts of India, some Indian employers may want to know whether you can communicate in any local and foreign languages as well.
 Mentioning the languages you can speak is also crucial when you are applying for customer and client-facing roles at global organisations.

 Where you place your personal details in your resume is as crucial as how you present them.
-The recruiter should be able to locate them easily.
 Normally, your resume would have your name in big and bold letters at the top of the page.
 Right below that, you can have your personal details in a smaller font.
 In certain resume formats, you can also have a separate block with the relevant information within it.

 Ensure the details are clear and legible and avoid using cursive fonts that are hard to read.
 Remember, this is your call-to-action for the recruiter as soon as they have decided that you are a suitable candidate for the job.
 Highlight words like 'Phone' and 'Email' in bold so that your contact details are prominent and the recruiter can easily find them when needed.